-Veneers are a cosmetic procedure that aesthetically improves a patient's smile by placing a tooth-colored porcelain or ceramic shell over the natural tooth's surface to correct uneven tooth alignment, chips, cracks, discoloration, or unwanted spacing.
+Veneers are a cosmetic procedure that aesthetically improves a patient’s smile by placing tooth-coloured porcelain or ceramic shell over the natural tooth’s surface to correct uneven tooth alignment, chips, cracks, discoloration, or unwanted spacing.

 While dental veneers are categorized as cosmetic treatment, they also help to protect the surface of damaged teeth and may help to prevent further protective treatment from being necessary.